jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 Furthermore, you can separately control access by the user for two things:

-- JAttrbute.ChangeByUser
+- JAttribute.ChangeByUser
     - Controls whether a user can change the value of an attribute or not.
 - WhenN.AddAndRemoveByUser
     - Controls whether a user can Add and Remove items in a related list.

-It is the intention for the programmer to be able to access control most procedures that would otherwize be __Public__ and also separately control access from the user interface to those procedures.
+It is the intention for the programmer to be able to access control most procedures that would otherwise be __Public__ and also separately control access from the user interface to those procedures.
 Also, the programmer will be more able to leave out certain procedures altogether, like you can with the attribute __Get__ and __Set__.
-For instance, the __Add__, __Remove__ and __Clear__ methods in a =>n related list, should become separately access controllable as well as separately disincluded.
+For instance, the __Add__, __Remove__ and __Clear__ methods in a =>n related list, should become separately access controllable as well as separately excluded.

 #### Read Only